billthefarmer/mididriver/README.md

                                   // synthesizer (between 0 and 100).
                                   // Returns true on success, false on
                                   // failure.

     boolean setReverb(int preset) // Set Reverb effect preset for EAS
                                   // synthesizer (value from
                                   // ReverbConstants).
 Returns true
                                   // on success, false on failure.

+    boolean loadDLS(byte a[])     // Loads DLS soundbank into the Sonivox
+                                  // synthesizer.
+Returns true on success,
+                                  // false on failure.

     boolean shutdown() // Shut down the synthesizer.
 Returns true on
                        // success, false on failure.